OrienteerBAP/Orienteer-Guidebook/creating_a_class.md

 ---

-We will start with the simplest model, with only one class, *Customer*.
+We will start with the simplest model, with only one class, *CmsCustomer*.
 It will have properties *Customer name*, *Contacts* and *Interaction*.

 1. Go to page */schema*.
 2. To create a new class, сlick **Create**.